joshapeterson/My-Portfolio/README.md

 ---

-## Detecting and Determining the Intent of COVID-19 Misinformation on Social Media
+## Detecting and Determining the Intentionality of COVID-19 Misinformation on Social Media

 ### Abstract